arimah/condict/packages/ui/src/menu/README.md

 // A menu with submenus and a custom placement.
 Menu items use commands
 // to implement their functionality.
-// (This menu needs a MenuTrigger or MenuManager around it.)
 <Menu placement={Placement.RIGHT_BOTTOM}>
   <Menu.Item icon={<CutIcon/>} label='Cut' command='cut'/>
   <Menu.Item icon={<CopyIcon/>} label='Copy' command='copy'/>